-Prerequisite: MOA 241
+Prerequisite: MOA 241 and ACC 211 or ACC 231

-MOA 245 Billing/Transcript Externship (3 CR)
+MOA 245 Internship/Externship (3 CR)

 150-hour non-paid externship experience in a medical setting as appropriate to practice receptionist and billing or transcription skills.
 Weekly seminar meetings include: guidance and discussion of placement experiences, documentation and evaluation of externship activities and job search skills.